 The abbreviation “CBD” is short for the word cannabidiol.
 It’s part of a class of compounds known as cannabinoids.

 Cannabis plants are rich in over a hundred cannabinoids.
 You can find cannabinoids in all sorts of biological systems.
 But the most famous is their namesake: the cannabis plant.

 The Effects of CBD

 The cannabis plant has a long history of use dating back to ancient civilizations.

-Although the modern view of cannabis has focused largely on the recreational effects of smoking marijuana, the idea of cannabis as a product to promote wellness is experiencing something of a modern renaissance.
+The modern view of cannabis has focused largely on the recreational effects of smoking marijuana.

 CBD does not have the powerful psychoactive effects of its more infamous cousin THC.